slowernews/wisdom-tldr/chapters/3-3_action_time.md

 > *"You are your worst enemy.
 You waste precious time dreaming of the future instead of engaging in the present.
 Since nothing seems urgent to you, you’re only half involved in what you do."
 -- Robert Greene [1959]*

-> *"What’s life?
-Showing up for the people you love, again and again, until you can’t show up anymore."
--- Rebecca Walker [1969]*

 > *"The past is a narrative and the future is a fiction.
 The only absolute truth is here and now."
 -- Naval Ravikant [1974]*